DEEP CREEK LAKE STATE PARK

 Hours

-The Discovery Center's hours of operation are Friday-Sunday 10 AM to 4 PM.
+The Discovery Center's hours of operation are currently Friday-Sunday from 10 AM to 4 PM.
 Contact the park for hours of operation and special programs during other times of the year.
 Deep Creek Lake State Park is located at 898 State Park Road in Swanton, Maryland.
 For more information about the Deep Creek Discovery Center call 301-387-7067.
-Check out our volunteer website for program and workshop schedules at www.discoverycenterdcl.com
+Check out our volunteer website for program and workshop schedules at www.discoverycenterdcl.com.

 Black Bear Country